How to create a high converting lead magnet

 This isn't about churning out any old freebie.
 It’s important to create the best lead magnet for your business and ideal clients.
 Something that genuinely resonates and makes those perfect-fit people say, "Yes, please".

-Lead Magnets that actually convert start with understanding your ideal client
+Lead magnets that actually convert start with understanding your ideal client

 A lead magnet that truly converts boils down to these non-negotiables: